reactorlabs/RhoVec/semantics.md

   * `E_Subset1_Zero`: Subsetting a vector with `0` returns an empty vector of the same type.

+  * `E_Subset1`: Subsetting takes a boolean vector of the same length, and selects elements where the corresponding boolean value is `True`.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within bounds; it cannot be `0` or nothing.